-Public Awareness Generally: IEEE-USA has been actively involved in promoting public awareness of engineers and engineering since 1981.
-Working in tandem with sister organizations, IEEE-USA works to foster the positive public image of engineers and engineering through targeted outreach efforts that communicate how U.S. IEEE members and technical professionals improve the quality of life in the United States and in their local communities; and how U.S. IEEE members and technical professionals promote diversity and ethical behavior in the profession.
+Public Awareness Generally: IEEE-USA has worked actively to promote the public awareness of engineers and engineering contributions to society since 1981.
+Working in tandem with sister organizations, IEEE-USA strives to foster the positive public image of engineers and engineering through targeted outreach efforts that communicate how U.S. IEEE members and technical professionals improve the quality of life in the United States and in their local communities; and how U.S. IEEE members and technical professionals promote diversity and ethical behavior in the profession.
+Specific programs include: